Dependency Tree Analysis for PostgreSQL Extension Upgrades

 Automating PostgreSQL extension upgrades in production requires deterministic dependency resolution, explicit failure boundaries, and CI/CD-native validation gates.
-When an extension declares requires in its .control file or relies on shared libraries, implicit upgrade paths frequently break during minor version bumps or platform migrations.
-Dependency tree analysis transforms this risk into a predictable, auditable pipeline stage.
+When an extension declares requires in its .control file or relies on shared libraries, implicit upgrade paths break during minor version bumps and platform migrations — a single out-of-order ALTER EXTENSION UPDATE can leave the catalog in a half-migrated state that blocks the entire fleet.
+Dependency tree analysis is the practice of parsing those declarations, building a directed acyclic graph (DAG), and resolving a provably safe apply order before any DDL touches the database.
+This page is for DBAs and database SREs who need that resolution to run unattended inside a pipeline rather than as a hopeful manual sequence.

 Resolution Pipeline at a Glance